psipred/psipred_react/README.md

 ## Site model

-To level `index.js` is now just a dispatcher for the 3 entry points and holds any global state that all three entry points need.
+The model `index.js` is now just a dispatcher for the 3 entry points and holds any global state that all three entry points need.

 ### interface model

-The Parent container for the page/results is called `Interface` and can be found in the index.js.This is really just the menu, header and footer regions.
+The Parent container for the page/results is called `Interface` and can be found in the index.js.
+This is really just the menu, header and footer regions.
 The main action happens in it's immediate child; `PsipredSite`.
 From here its child is `DisplayArea`. `DisplayArea` is responsible for holding most of the state of the pages and it's children are `MainForm`, `Sidebar`, `ResultsMain`, `ResultsSidebarTimes`, `ResultsSidebarDownloads` and `ResultsSidebarResubmission`.

 ### msa model